awsdocs/amazon-eks-user-guide/doc_source/arm-support.md

    ```

 1. On the **Specify stack details** page, fill out the following parameters accordingly:
    + **Stack name** – Choose a stack name for your AWS CloudFormation stack\.
-For example, you can name it ***a1\-preview*\-worker\-nodes**\.
+For example, you can name it ***a1\-preview*\-nodes**\.
    + **KubernetesVersion** – Select the version of Kubernetes that you chose when launching your Amazon EKS cluster\.
    + **ClusterName** – Enter the name that you used when you created your Amazon EKS cluster\.
 **Important**
-This name must exactly match the name you used in [Step 1: Create your Amazon EKS cluster](getting-started-console.md#eks-create-cluster); otherwise, your worker nodes cannot join the cluster\.
+This name must exactly match the name you used in [Step 1: Create your Amazon EKS cluster](getting-started-console.md#eks-create-cluster); otherwise, your nodes cannot join the cluster\.
    + **ClusterControlPlaneSecurityGroup** – Choose the `ControlPlaneSecurityGroup` ID value from the AWS CloudFormation output that you generated with [Create a cluster](#create-cluster-no-workers)\.
    + **NodeGroupName** – Enter a name for your node group\.
-This name can be used later to identify the Auto Scaling node group that is created for your worker nodes\.
+This name can be used later to identify the Auto Scaling group that is created for your nodes\.
-   + **NodeAutoScalingGroupMinSize** – Enter the minimum number of nodes that your worker node Auto Scaling group can scale in to\.
+   + **NodeAutoScalingGroupMinSize** – Enter the minimum number of nodes that Auto Scaling group can scale in to\.
    + **NodeAutoScalingGroupDesiredCapacity** – Enter the desired number of nodes to scale to when your stack is created\.
-   + **NodeAutoScalingGroupMaxSize** – Enter the maximum number of nodes that your worker node Auto Scaling group can scale out to\.
+   + **NodeAutoScalingGroupMaxSize** – Enter the maximum number of nodes that your node Auto Scaling group can scale out to\.
-   + **NodeInstanceType** – Choose one of the `A1` or `M6g` instance types for your worker nodes, such as `a1.large`\.
+   + **NodeInstanceType** – Choose one of the `A1` or `M6g` instance types for your nodes, such as `a1.large`\.
-   + **NodeVolumeSize** – Specify a root volume size for your worker nodes, in GiB\.
+   + **NodeVolumeSize** – Specify a root volume size for your nodes, in GiB\.
-   + **KeyName** – Enter the name of an Amazon EC2 SSH key pair that you can use to connect using SSH into your worker nodes with after they launch\.
+   + **KeyName** – Enter the name of an Amazon EC2 SSH key pair that you can use to connect using SSH into your nodes with after they launch\.
 If you don't already have an Amazon EC2 key pair, you can create one in the AWS Management Console\.
 For more information, see [Amazon EC2 key pairs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) in the *Amazon EC2 User Guide for Linux Instances*\.
 **Note**
 If you do not provide a key pair here, the AWS CloudFormation stack creation fails\.
    + **BootstrapArguments** – Arguments to pass to the bootstrap script\.
 For details, see [https://github\.com/awslabs/amazon\-eks\-ami/blob/master/files/bootstrap\.sh](https://github.com/awslabs/amazon-eks-ami/blob/master/files/bootstrap.sh)\.
    + **VpcId** – Enter the ID for the VPC that you created in [Create a cluster](#create-cluster-no-workers)\.
    + **Subnets** – Choose the subnets that you created in [Create a cluster](#create-cluster-no-workers)\.
 **Important**
 If any of the subnets are public subnets, then they must have the automatic public IP address assignment setting enabled\.
-If the setting is not enabled for the public subnet, then any worker nodes that you deploy to that public subnet will not be assigned a public IP address and will not be able to communicate with the cluster or other AWS services\.
+If the setting is not enabled for the public subnet, then any nodes that you deploy to that public subnet will not be assigned a public IP address and will not be able to communicate with the cluster or other AWS services\.
 If the subnet was deployed before 03/26/2020 using either of the [Amazon EKS AWS CloudFormation VPC templates](create-public-private-vpc.md), or by using `eksctl`, then automatic public IP address assignment is disabled for public subnets\.
 For information about how to enable public IP address assignment for a subnet, see [ Modifying the Public IPv4 Addressing Attribute for Your Subnet](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-ip-addressing.html#subnet-public-ip)\.
-If the worker node is deployed to a private subnet, then it is able to communicate with the cluster and other AWS services through a NAT gateway\.
+If the node is deployed to a private subnet, then it is able to communicate with the cluster and other AWS services through a NAT gateway\.
    + **NodeImageAMI11*x*** – The Amazon EC2 Systems Manager parameter for the AMI image ID\.
 You should not make any changes to these parameters\.

 1. Choose **Next** and then choose **Next** again\.

 1. Acknowledge that the stack might create IAM resources, and then choose **Create stack**\.
 **Note**
-If worker nodes fail to join the cluster, see [Worker nodes fail to join cluster](troubleshooting.md#worker-node-fail) in the Troubleshooting guide\.
+If nodes fail to join the cluster, see [Nodes fail to join cluster](troubleshooting.md#worker-node-fail) in the Troubleshooting guide\.

 1. When your stack has finished creating, select it in the console and choose **Outputs**\.

 1. Record the **NodeInstanceRole** for the node group that was created\.
-You need this when you configure your Amazon EKS worker nodes\.
+You need this when you configure your Amazon EKS nodes\.

-## Join worker nodes to a cluster<a name="join-arm-cluster"></a>
+## Join nodes to a cluster<a name="join-arm-cluster"></a>

 1. Download, edit, and apply the AWS IAM Authenticator configuration map\.